joshcanhelp/josh-to-11/content/post/261-how-we-are-teaching-right-now.md

 <img src="/_images/2020/05/osmo-kit.png" class="aligncenter">

-On paper, I write out problems different ways based on what she's being assigned in her class.
+On paper, I write out math problems different ways based loosely on what she's being assigned in her class.
 Sometimes these go well and sometimes this is a complete disaster.
 She does well if she can do the problems at her own speed and we just teach the concepts the next day, rather than correcting right after.

 Reading has been a challenge.
 Sometimes she'll pick up a book and read to us for a while, trying words out and getting through it. **Sometimes it's an emotional rollercoaster**.
 She despises "performing," which is the category that reading out loud goes in.
 Reading in her head will, of course, be how she will read all the rest of her life but we can't tell if she's actually reading.
 One activity that works fairly well is having her read on her own and write down all the words she didn't know (2 in 1 with writing).